motech-implementations/bbc-nms/README.md

 bbc-nms
 =======

-Scale up implementation of the National Motech System (NMS) in India
+Scale up implementation of the National Motech System (NMS) in India.